Goldinteractive/gold-features/README.md

 `yarn lerna:build` build all projects

 `yarn lerna:updated` lists all packages which must be published.
 Note that `updated` fails if there is no package which needs to be updated.
+Lerna will not pick up unchanged packages.

 `yarn lerna:publish` build all packages, then checks for changed packages (comparing to last tag).
 Prompts for each package before release (_Note_ that it will only commit package.json.
 Therefore all other changes must be commited beforehand)

-Lerna will not pick up unchanged packages.
-Run `yarn publish` in the feature directory to publish a version of a package which was previously pre-released.

 `yarn lerna:exec command` execute a command in all packages.
 To remove a package, run: `yarn lerna:exec yarn remove some-dependency`.
 This is useful in order to update the `js-base` peer-dependency across all packages. (`yarn lerna:exec yarn add @goldinteractive/js-base@latest --tilde --peer`)